memunyawiri/CV/README.md

 ## Mutsa Munyawiri

 Marketer turned Junior Developer.
-I’m passionate about problem solving, keen to be intellectually challenged and excited to find a role that will allow me to consolidate and extend my programming knowledge.
+I’m passionate about problem-solving, keen to be intellectually challenged and excited to find a role that will allow me to consolidate and extend my programming knowledge.
 I am a creative and curious individual who really enjoys working within a team, thinking up new ideas as well breaking existing things into little pieces and putting them back together in a more efficient way to make them work better.

 ## Projects